profandyfield/discovr/README.md

 * **dark_lord**: fictitious data about the subliminal messages in songs.
 For details execute `?dark_lord`.
 * **download**: fictitious data about the download music festival and being smelly.
 For details execute `?download`.
 * **df_beta**: fictitious data used to illustrate the DF Beta statistic.
 For details execute `?df_beta`.
+* **eel**: Fictitious data about a randomized control trial to test whether eel therapy is an effective treatment of constipation.
+For details execute `?eel`.
 * **elephooty**: Fictitious data about elephants playing football (soccer).
 For details execute `?elephooty`.
 * **essay_marks**: fictitious data about essay marking.
 For details execute `?essay_marks`.
 * **exam_anxiety**: fictitious data about exam performance, anxiety and revision.
 For details execute `?exam_anxiety`.